thaljef/Dist-Zilla-Chef/README.md

 Dist::Zilla::Chef relies on [Pinto](http://search.cpan.org/perldoc?Pinto) to create and manage a local CPAN-like repository containing a snapshot of all the prerequisites that are required by your dist.
-As your code evolves, you can use the Dist::Zilla::Chef commands to perodically load the repository with any additional prerequisites that your dist needs.
+As your code evolves, you can use the Dist::Zilla::Chef commands to periodically load the repository with any additional prerequisites that your dist needs.
 At any time, you can build your dist and all of its dependencies in isolation, thus giving you a full test of your entire code stack.